-Are You Moving From or To Mississippi?
+Are You Moving To Mississippi?

 Mississippi offers an excellent quality of life with stunning natural scenery, outdoor recreational opportunities, cultural events and education, friendly people, and diverse attractions.
 Hiking, boating, and camping are available at parks and public lands throughout the state.
 Art and history museums dot the landscape, and acclaimed Mississippi authors frequently make appearances for public readings.
 International performers entertain audiences in convention centers, auditoriums, theaters, and casinos.

 Mississippi is an exciting state full of natural beauty, historic landmarks, and cultural attractions.
 This state is known as both the Magnolia State and the Hospitality State, giving a hint of the warm reception you’ll get when visiting Mississippi.
 When it comes to travel destinations, most states seem to get a lot more attention than Mississippi, but when you visit, not only will you enjoy an incredibly warm welcome, but you’ll have the chance to sample delicious southern home-cooked meals, fantastic blues tunes, the powdery shores of the Gulf Coast and a whole lot more.